SumoLogic/sumologic-documentation/docs/dashboards-new/panels/single-value-charts.md

     **Log query:**

-    Enter your aggregate [search query] (../../../05Search/Search-Query-Language.md "Search Query Language") in the input field and press enter.
+    Enter your aggregate [search query](/docs/search/search-operators) in the input field and press enter.
 Only search results that have been aggregated using a group or aggregate operator can be charted.
 See [Group or Aggregate Operators ] (../../../search/search-query-language/group-aggregate-operators.md "https://help.sumologic.com/Search/Search_Query_Language/aaGroup") for a list.
 By default, the query builder is set to **Logs**.

     ![Add log query.png](/img/dashboards-new/create-dashboard-new/Add-log-query.png)